-Next list all of the services you provide.
+Next you could list the services you provide.
 This is another good spot for keyword optimization.

 If you have well-known clients or brands you’ve worked with include a list of them, otherwise list the types of clients you work with.

-Your past experience section does not require detailed descriptions however to make your profile look complete and professional include at least one paragraph describing what you did and any accomplishments during that time.
+Your Past Experience section does not require very detailed descriptions however to make your profile look complete and professional include at least a short paragraph describing what you did and any accomplishments during that time.

 While the Skills section does not have the same weight and credibility as the Recommendations section, it will increase your level of social proof and improve your search ranking.